Park-Ohio Holdings Earnings Call Transcripts

 -

-Strong cost controls and productivity offset 2025 demand volatility, with Q4 returning to growth.
-2026 guidance calls for 5–7% revenue growth, margin improvement, and record segment sales, supported by investments in automation, IT, and diversified end markets.
+Strong Q4 cost management and productivity offset 2025 demand volatility, with record bookings and improved cash flow.
+2026 guidance calls for 5–7% revenue growth, higher margins, and robust free cash flow, driven by diversified end markets and continued investment in automation and IT.

 -